SAP-samples/teched2024-XP280/exercises/ex3/README.md

     terraform plan -out=tfplan
     ```

     This will show you what Terraform will do if we would apply the configuration.
 This step is important to validate if the configuration is acting as expected.
-We will also save the plan to a file for using it later.
-Execute the following command:
+We also saved the plan to a file for using it later.

-    You should see that Terraform would create a subaccount with the parameters you provided.
+    You should see that Terraform would create the SAP Build Code setup.
 This looks good, so let us apply the plan via:

     ```bash
     terraform apply tfplan
     ```

     As a result you see in the output that Terraform is creating the subaccount.
-You can also check the SAP BTP cockpit to see the subaccount being created.
+You can also check the SAP BTP cockpit to see the resources being created.

 ## Summary